 Fuel is essential but a troublesome and sometimes even dangerous item to store long-term at home.
 It’s also important to note that it doesn’t last as long as you’d probably expect.
 However, if properly stored, it can last up to a year.
 Store it in sealed containers at around 70 °F (21 °C).

 Unlike perishable items, there are many essential things you can safely store and forget about in your prepper pantry.
 Nonetheless, you must ensure proper storage so they’re accessible when necessary and safe from the elements.
 You can put them in drawers labeled accordingly.

 Here are some non-perishable items you can keep in your prepper pantry:

 - Candles and matches.
 In case of a power outage, you’ll need a light source at night.
 Although you can use flashlights, they require batteries.
 Candles can help in case of extended power outages.
 It’s also easier to use matches as they don’t require fuel.

 - Tools.
-You should also store important tools like knives, screwdrivers, cookware, and more in your prepper pantry.
+In your prepper pantry, you should store essential tools like knives, screwdrivers, and cookware.
 Wooden tools should be protected from termites, while metallic tools should be safe from rust.